dsifford/academic-bloggers-toolkit/readme.txt

 4. Demo of desktop citation tooltips.

 == Changelog ==

+= 3.1.3 =
+* Fix bug that caused peer review data to not save at times.
+* Fix bug that broke peer review image upload.
+* Fix bug that caused an extra space to be inserted in peer review content boxes.
+* Fix issue causing the peer review content boxes to not be full-width.

 = 3.1.2 =
 * Fix bug that caused the editor button to appear twice on pages.